-Defense Minister, with eight subgroups ranging from logistics to strategy.
-The brief public accounts of these meetings seem to indicate that Russia seeks knowledge of best practices as part of its modernization effort.
-The Working Group last met in March 2011, although the sub-working groups remain active.
-Most recently, the State Department reported that the Training/Education/Human Resources Sub-Working Group met in Colorado Springs in October 2012, and discussed cadet exchanges and other matters.
+Among sub-working group meetings, the State Department reported that the Training/Education/Human Resources Sub-Working Group met in Colorado Springs in October 2012, and discussed cadet exchanges and other matters.
 The Russian co-head, Chief of the Education Directorate of the Defense Ministry Yekaterina Priyezzheva, was ousted a few weeks later.
 The Enhanced Missile Defense sub-Working Group met for the first time since 2011 in April 2013.
+Reportedly, elements of the Working Group were responsible for coordinating the holding of the "Vigilant Eagle 13" exercise in late August 2013 to cooperatively detect, track, identify, and follow a hijacked aircraft, and are now planning for "Vigilant Eagle 14."